 Emergency services – Emergency room and transportation costs

-Is it Mandatory to Have Health Insurance in 2021?
+Is it Mandatory to Have Health Insurance?

 The short answer is, “it depends.”
 In 2019, the individual mandate, which required all individuals to have health insurance or pay a fee, was removed at a federal level.
 This means that individuals are no longer subject to a penalty if they did not elect health insurance.

-However, some states chose to maintain the individual mandates, including Massachusetts, New Jersey, Vermont, California, Rhode Island, and Washington D.C.
+However, some states chose to maintain the individual mandates, including Massachusetts, New Jersey, California, Vermont, Rhode Island, and Washington D.C.
 If you live in those states, you are required to have ACA-compliant health insurance.

 Some states provide subsidies to lower-income residents who need help paying for this required coverage.
 The fees for not having coverage vary by state, so it would be best to check how your local state handles this policy.